 You can also download the sources to a local directory and use your own LaTeX environment to write your paper.
 Note that you need a recent LaTeX version to process the CEURART style.

 Addendum: We also supply DOCX and ODT templates of the CEURART style at http://ceur-ws.org/Vol-XXX/.
 The DOCX files were created with Word 2013.
 If your Word 2019 cannot read them, please use the ODT variant instead or use LibreOffice (which is apparently more compatible to DOCX than Word 2019).

-Over time, we may demand that workshops/conferences publishing with use use the CEURART style.
+From January 1st, 2022, onward, we demand that workshops/conferences publishing with CEUR-WS use the CEURART style.
 We hope you appreciate the new style and adopt it for future submissions!